 $750,000 (San Diego): A nursing home resident suffered stage IV bedsores on both of his heels.
 The resident was left in bed all day and not turned, leading to bone-exposing bedsores on his heels.
 As a result, the resident became wheelchair bound and did not walk again.

 $750,000 (Riverside County): Failure to Obtain Medical Care

-$725,000 (San Diego): A resident of a group home suffered a sexual abuse by an employee of the group home.
+$725,000 (San Bernardino): A resident of a group home suffered a sexual abuse by an employee of the group home.
 The group home violated orders that the resident should not be left alone with male caregivers and allowed the girl to be the victim of sexual abuse.

 $600,000 (Los Angeles): Stage IV Bed Sore